hiroyuki-kasai/NMFLibrary/README.md

 Folders and files
 ---------
 <pre>
-./                  - The top directory with README.md
+./                      - The top directory
+./README.md             - This readme file.
 ./run_me_first.m        - The scipt that you need to run first.
 ./demo.m                - Demonstration script to check and understand this package easily.
 ./demo_face.m           - Demonstration script to check and understand this package easily.
-|plotter            - Contains plotting tools to show convergence results and various plots.
+|plotter/               - Contains plotting tools to show convergence results and various plots.
-|auxiliary          - Some auxiliary tools for this project.
+|auxiliary/             - Some auxiliary tools for this project.
-|solver             - Contains various optimization algorithms.
+|solver/                - Contains various optimization algorithms.
+    |--- base/          - Basic NMF solvers.
+    |--- 3rd_party/     - Solvers provided by 3rd_party.
 </pre>

 <br />